xmtp/XIPs/XIPs/xip-31-message-history.md

 #### Converting a Backup Account File into a Remote Message Backup

-XMTP Labs should create a simple web app to convert Backup Account Files into Remote Message Backups.
+Ephemera should create a simple web app to convert Backup Account Files into Remote Message Backups.
 In this app, a user could import their Backup Account File (with the file never leaving their machine) and create a temporary client instance with that backup file.
 The user would be presented with any outstanding `MessageHistoryBackupRequests` and select any backup requests they want to fulfill.
 The client would download all unread messages from the network and proceed with the regular Message Backup Provider flow for Remote Message Backups.
 All data would be cleared from the client as soon as the operation was completed.

 This same web app could be used to create Backup Account Files for cases where a user's preferred XMTP app does not support creating Backup Account Files.
 This means every user on the XMTP network can create a Backup Account File if desired.